 Readings

-Jesus went from Galilee up to Jerusalem for the feast of the Tabernacles where “the Jews were trying to kill him” , says John’s Gospel, our reading for today.
+Jesus went from Galilee up to Jerusalem for another Jewish feast, the feast of Tabernacles and “the Jews were trying to kill him” , says John’s Gospel, our reading for today.
 (John 7, 1-39) Tabernacles was a popular Autumn feast, one of three Jewish feasts drawing crowds of visitors to the city.
-The “inhabitants of the city” notice him, John notes.
-Who are they?
+The celebration of this feast provides the background for chapters 7:1-10:21 of John’s Gospel.

 They’re not the leaders who will later put him to death.
 They’re the ordinary people who watch the leaders, who know what’s happening in the city, who follow the trends and pass the gossip.
 They watch Jesus with curiosity as he enters the temple area and begins to teach.